 After failing to find a university position better than that of Privatdozent, he accepted an offer to teach at his old school, the Duisburg Gymnasium.
 He taught there from 1858–1862.
 He gave classes on Greek, Latin, German and philosophy.
 He was also busy outside the classroom writing reports for the school authorities and participating in politics as an elector.
-He wrote many articles for Karl Schmid's encyclopedia of pedagogy during this time (Lange 1869–75).
-This was the period when Lange really became interested in, and became engaged with, politics.
-He became a political activist engaged in the then burgeoning German civil society.
+He wrote many articles for Karl Schmid’s encyclopedia of pedagogy during this time (Lange 1869–75).
+This was the period when Lange really became a political activist.
 He participated in the organization of the new consumer cooperatives meant to help the working class avoid exploitation by merchant traders—the traders sold low-quality goods at high prices and encouraged indebtedness.
 He was involved with the liberal, nationalist society, the Deutsche Nationalverein (whose members were later to form a similarly motivated political party, the Deutsche Fortschrittspartei) attempting to achieve German unification.

 Despite working on a liberal paper, his own position shifted in the socialist direction.
 His political positions split the editorial staff of the newspaper, and alienated the members of the Chamber of Commerce.
 He soon left the newspaper because he thought it was not taking the interests of the working class seriously enough.
 Similarly, he broke with the Fortschrittspartei and what he took to be its anti-worker platform.

-These political fights pushed to the background Lange's plans to publish short works for the working class.
+These political conflicts pushed Lange’s plans to publish short works for the working class into the background.
 He did publish two smaller works (Lange 1863b, 1865c).
 He was also writing his most famous book, The History of Materialism, during this time.
 In his Grundlegung der mathematischen Psychologie (1865b), also written during this time, he indicated that he had already finished his History of Materialism.
 It eventually came out in print in 1866.

-With August Bebel and Wilhelm Liebknecht, Lange continued to try to push the VDAV to the left, from the initial liberal position of Hermann Schulze-Delitzsch towards a position that took the interests of the working class itself more seriously (Bebel 1958, 103; Hundt 1965; Na'aman 1980, xxv).
-He also joined the International Working Men's Association, the First International, in 1866 (Weikart 1999, 84).
-As the political repression increased, newspapers were no longer willing to publish Lange's articles.
+With August Bebel and Wilhelm Liebknecht, Lange continued to try to push the VDAV to the left: from the initial liberal position of Hermann Schulze-Delitzsch to a position that took the interests of the working class itself more seriously (Bebel 1958, 103; Hundt 1965; Na’aman 1980, xxv).
+He also joined the International Working Men’s Association, the First International, in 1866 (Weikart 1999, 84).
+As the political repression increased, newspapers were no longer willing to publish Lange’s articles.
 Lange set up his own newspaper, Der Bote vom Niederrhein, that ran from October 1865 to June 1866.
 Marx and Engels had turned down his initial request for support for such a newspaper (Lange 1968b, 78–79; Irmer 1975, 14).
-Lange had intended the newspaper to help maintain unity within the workers' movement, but he failed in these efforts (Hundt 1965, 694–96; Offermann 2002, 42, 147–148; Lange 1968a, 23 May 1866, 3 June 1866).
+Lange had intended the newspaper to help maintain unity within the workers’ movement, but he failed in these efforts (Hundt 1965, 694–96; Offermann 2002, 42, 147–148; Lange 1968a, 23 May 1866, 3 June 1866).
 By the end of this period Lange was politically isolated, having broken with the liberals, and being unwilling to fully join the socialists.
+(He did not attend the VDAV in Nuremberg in 1868, despite Bebel’s encouragement to do so; see Ridolfi 2015, 23).
 He was also losing hope in the working class, and felt that the left was being outmaneuvered by Bismarck, in part because of the international military successes of Bismarckian politics (Ellissen 1905, 7; Nipperdey 1985, 790–803).
 Discouraged, he left for Switzerland.

 He settled in Winterthur, became co-editor of the Winterthurer Landboten, and joined a friend’s publishing house.
 He became very involved in Swiss politics, particularly in the movement to reform the constitution and make it more democratic—a movement that was particularly strong in his Zurich canton.
 He was on the boards of many social organizations and on various state committees as an expert on education, banking, and the railways (Weinkauff 1883, 30).
 During this time, he also taught occasionally at the Winterthur Gymnasium.
 He continued working on his contributions to Schmid’s education encyclopedia (Lange 1859–75) and he responded to criticisms of the first edition of his History of Materialism in Neue Beiträge zur Geschichte des Materialismus (Lange 1867).